Keyframes/jQuery.Keyframes/README.md

 jQuery.Keyframes is forked from [@krazyjakee](https://github.com/krazyjakee/)'s [jQuery-Keyframes](https://github.com/krazyjakee/jQuery-Keyframes/)

-jQuery.Keyframes as [jQuery-Keyframes](https://github.com/krazyjakee/jQuery-Keyframes/) generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.
+jQuery.Keyframes like [jQuery-Keyframes](https://github.com/krazyjakee/jQuery-Keyframes/) generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.

 jQuery.Keyframes introduces
 + some changes in the API
 + $.keyframe.isSupported() to detect CSS animation support
-+ 20% smaller (minified, 2.084 kb vs 2.453 kb)
++ 20% smaller minified version (2.084 kb vs 2.453 kb)

 Example Usage
 -------------